Confidential Support

 Services are provided for those 12 years of age and up at three different program locations: Compton, South Los Angeles, and South Bay/Long Beach.
 Student interns and volunteers, certified by the State of California with particular emphasis on cultural diversity and sensitivity, provide program services.

-*If a sexual assault has recently occurred and the survivor would like information and/or access about evidence collection exams (aka “rape kits”), contact the YWCA hotline for immediate support.*
+*If a sexual assault has occurred within the last 120 hours (5 days) YWCA can provide information and access to sexual assault forensic exams.
+Contact the YWCA hotline for immediate support.*

 RAINN (national)